mape-maker/mape-maker/documentation/sections/options.rst

  If this option is not given, it will save the simulation plot by default.
 |
 * **\\-\\-verbosity INTEGER**:
- We have 3 options to choose: 2(logging.INFO), 1(logging.WARNING), 0(logging.ERROR).
+ We have 3 options to choose:
- logging.INFO will output info, error, and warning messages. logging.WARNING will output error and warning messages. logging.ERROR will only output error messages.
+    - 2 (logging.INFO), will output info, error, and warning messages.
+    - 1 (logging.WARNING), will output error and warning messages.
+    - 0 (logging.ERROR), will only output error messages.

  The following are two ways to specify the verbosity level:

  ``--verbosity 2``